Home Legal Product Disclosure Statement

 (a) Margin

-The Margin will vary from time to time, from currency to currency and may also take into consideration the amount of your transaction.
+The Margin will vary from time to time and from currency to currency .
 See section 3.5 of this PDS, above.
 It is not a separate amount that you have to pay; rather, it is built into the exchange rate.
 It effectively represents our gross profit margin on each transaction.
+Factors that we may take into account when determining the Margin include the market exchange rate, volatility factor, the amount and currency of the transaction and our internal costs and profit margin.
+The influence each factor has varies from time to time, in accordance with our opinion of the foreign exchange markets and other relevant considerations.
 You can satisfy yourself that our Margin is reasonable by comparing the exchange rate we quote with the rates quoted by other providers.
 You will need to bear in mind that some providers might quote a good exchange rate, but supplement a narrow margin with high transaction fees.

 (b) Transaction Fees